Sillamäe

-Sillamäe (Estonian for 'Bridge Hill'; also known by the Germanised names of Sillamäggi or Sillamägi) is a town in Ida-Viru County in the northern part of Estonia, on the southern coast of the Gulf of Finland.
-It has a population of 13,666 (as of 1 January 2017) and covers an area of 10.54 km2.
-Sillamäe is located at the mouth of Sõtke River.
+Sillamäe (Estonian for 'Bridge Hill'; also known by the Germanised names of Sillamäggi or Sillamägi) is a town in Ida-Viru County in the northeastern part of Estonia, on the southern coast of the Gulf of Finland.
+It has a population of 11,824 (as of 2025) and covers an area of 12.15 km2.
+Sillamäe is located at the mouth of the Sõtke River.
+Its population is predominantly Russian-speaking.

 History

 The locality of Sillamäggi was first mentioned in 1502 when the area was under the control of the Livonian Order.
-The bridge across Sõtke and a mill in Sillamäggi were documented in 1700.
+The bridge across the Sõtke River and a mill in Sillamäggi were documented in 1700.

 In the 1800s, Sillamäggi developed into a resort village offering a more tranquil experience than the nearby resort town of Hungerburg.
-Russian physiologist Ivan Pavlov owned a dacha in Sillamäggi and vacationed there during summer breaks in 1891–1917.
-Among other famous vacationers of Sillamäggi were poet Konstantin Balmont (1905), painter Albert Benois (1898 and 1899), physicist Paul Ehrenfest (1908–1912), botanist Andrei Famintsyn (1890s), historian Mikhail Gershenzon (1911–1914), inventor Boris Rosing (1902–1911), composer Pyotr Ilyich Tchaikovsky (1868).
+The Russian physiologist Ivan Pavlov owned a dacha in Sillamäggi and vacationed there during summer breaks from 1891 to 1917.
+Among other famous vacationers of Sillamäggi were the poet Konstantin Balmont (1905), painter Albert Benois (1898 and 1899), physicist Paul Ehrenfest (1908–1912), botanist Andrei Famintsyn (1890s), historian Mikhail Gershenzon (1911–1914), inventor Boris Rosing (1902–1911), and composer Pyotr Ilyich Tchaikovsky (1868).

-In the 1920s and 1930s, Sillamäe and surrounding countryside saw the rise of the oil shale mining industry in the area.
-In 1927–1929, a Swedish company Estländska Oljeskifferkonsortiet built an oil shale processing plant and a power station at the location of the Türsamäe manor, on the western side of Sillamäe.
+In the 1920s and 1930s, Sillamäe and the surrounding countryside saw the rise of the oil shale mining industry in the area.
+From 1927 to 1929, the Swedish company Estländska Oljeskifferkonsortiet built an oil shale processing plant and a power station at the location of Türsamäe Manor, on the western side of Sillamäe.
 This plant reached a total capacity of 500 tonnes per day in the mid-1930s.
-A small harbour was constructed in Sillamäe to support the plant activities, but it was destroyed during World War II.
+A small harbour was constructed in Sillamäe to support the plant's activities, but it was destroyed during World War II.

-During the Nazi occupation, several concentration camps were established in the vicinity of Sillamäe to employ slave-laborers in the local mines.
+During the Nazi occupation, several concentration camps were established in the vicinity of Sillamäe to employ slave laborers in the local mines.
 Upon withdrawal from Sillamäe in 1944, German forces sabotaged the processing plant.
-The defensive positions of Germans on the hills to the east of Sillamäe, known as Sinimäed, formed the Tannenberg Line during the Battle of Narva.
+The German defensive positions on the hills east of Sillamäe, known as Sinimäed, formed the Tannenberg Line during the Battle of Narva.